St. Mark's Episcopal Church (Philadelphia): 20th century

+21st century

+In 2004, the Organ Historical Society rescinded its 1982 historical organ citation after the organ was expanded with digital voices and a new console built by Cornel Zimmer Organ Builders.

 During 2017 and 2018, the digital and all of the Zimmer pipe additions (except for the Trompette-en-chamade) in the rear gallery were removed and replaced with vintage Aeolian-Skinner pipework, chiefly from the 1956 organ of St. Thomas Church, Fifth Avenue, New York.
-The current organist and choirmaster is Robert McCormick, and Bryan Dunnewald is assistant organist and choirmaster; notable former organists and choirmasters at St. Mark's include Wesley A. Day, Donald Nally, Scott Dettra, Diane Meredith Belcher, and Matthew Glandorf.
+The current assistant organist and choirmaster is Thomas Gaynor, and the music program is under interim leadership.
+Notable former organists and choirmasters at St. Mark's include Wesley A. Day, Donald Nally, Scott Dettra, Diane Meredith Belcher, Matthew Glandorf, and Robert McCormick.

 In the summer of 2008, the Standing Committee of the Episcopal Diocese of Pennsylvania voted to allow Saint Mark's to adopt the Church of St. James the Less as a mission of St. Mark's.
 A middle school was opened on the property in September 2011.

-The church maintains a daily Mass schedule, as well as running a food cupboard and soup kitchen.
-The Reverend Sean E. Mullen is the 14th Rector of the parish.
+The church maintains a daily Mass schedule, and runs a food cupboard and soup kitchen.
+The Reverend Sean E. Mullen served as the 14th Rector of the parish from 2006 to April 2024.